5 Written questions

 - heterotroph (consumer)

-- c Organism that obtains energy from the foods it consumes.
+- d Organism that obtains energy from the foods it consumes.

 - They eat the primary consumers as their source of food.

-parasitism → A symbiotic relationship between individuals of different species in which one individual, the parasite, benefits to the harm of the other organism, the host.
+commensalism → A symbiotic relationship between individuals of different species in which one individual benefits and the other neither benefits nor is harmed.

 Population → All individuals of a species in a given area.

 leaching → Removal of dissolved materials from soil by water moving downwards